codacy/pulse-user-docs/docs/metrics/accelerate.md

         If you are reporting incidents using [GitHub](../one-click-integrations/github-integration.md) or [Bitbucket](../one-click-integrations/bitbucket-integration.md) integrations, Pulse automatically associates your deployments and incidents with the correct systems.

+    -   Pulse associates an incident to **the last deployment before the incident**, within the same system.
+If you report an incident and there is no previous deployment for the same system, Pulse doesn't consider it.
+The same deployment may be associated with multiple incidents.

+        This simplification reduces the complexity of the integration because it doesn't require any information about deployments or changes when reporting incidents, which could originate from a different data source.

 Pulse determines your performance level for this metric as follows:

 | Performance level[^1] | Time to recover              |